 Tabernacles and the Future

 Sukkot is unique among the Jewish festivals as it speaks of God’s loving provision of forgiveness for the entire world.
 It also speaks of Israel's role to bless the nations.
 The Harvest Festival yet to come will be the result of the greatest outpouring of God’s Holy Spirit since Pentecost6.
-After Yeshua returns and sets up His Kingdom on Earth, it is written that only this one Festival will be celebrated by the nations: Sukkot (Zechariah 14:16)
+Sukkot is also a reminder that God has a plan for the future.
+The prophet Zechariah tells us that, at some point in the future, during the Messianic Kingdom, all nations will celebrate Sukkot and worship the Lord (Zechariah 14:16).
+Only this one Festival will be celebrated by the nations: Sukkot.

 The Keynote and accompanying Leader’s Edition booklet give all you need to host an evening that will include worship and food as well as be informative.